saralaponnuraj/Boxetheus/Boxetheus/README.txt

 'Boxetheus' discussed further steps and subsequent development efforts for our web application in dividing the task and meetings, timings going forward.
 Simultaneously created groups for easy communication.

+Research :
+We visited happybox website to get more idea about entities.

+Errors:
+We faced issues while creating class names, model name.
+We were facing issue for adding background images.
+Database connection error.
+Runtime error while fetching the database.
+While updating the database their was an error.
+Adding search by particular column we faced issue in updating the index view.

+Solution:
+We managed to review our code and name the class names, model names.
+We sorted it out by using resource from online.
+Made sure the check Connection String is correct,and restarted the visual studio Identifying and resolving database fetching errors in Visual Studio 2022 involves ensuring connectivity and schema integrity, managing null values, implementing robust exception handling, verifying permissions, optimizing queries, monitoring server performance, updating dependencies, and utilizing debugging tools for effective troubleshooting.
+Encountering errors while updating the database or integrating search functionality into a specific column within the index view in Visual Studio can be resolved by carefully reviewing database update procedures and ensuring the correct implementation of search features, promptly addressing any issues that arise.

+Migration Time:
+Initial Migration: 20240219040441
+New column Migration: 20240221025510
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Date: 2024-02-18